 N.J.A.C.
-19:16-5.7 (g), Conduct of the Arbitration Proceeding, provides in relevant part, the arbitrator and to each other their final offers on each economic and noneconomic issue in dispute.
+19:16-5.7 (g), Conduct of the Arbitration Proceeding, provides in relevant part,

+(g) ...
+At least two days before the hearing, the parties shall submit to the arbitrator and to each other their final offers on each economic and noneconomic issue in dispute.
 The parties must also submit written estimates of the financial impact of their respective last offers on the taxpayers as part of their final offer submissions.
 The arbitrator may accept a revision of such offer at any time before the arbitrator takes testimony or evidence. . . (emphasis added).